Alfresco/acs-deployment/docs/docker-compose/README.md

    located
 3. Log in to Quay.io with your credentials: `docker login quay.io` (only required if you're running an Enterprise version)
-4. Run `docker-compose up` to use the latest version of ACS Enterprise or `docker-compose -f major.minor.N-docker-compose.yml up` to use a specific version of ACS
+4. Run `docker compose up` to use the latest version of ACS Enterprise, `docker compose -f major.minor.N-docker-compose.yml up` to use a previous version of ACS, or `docker compose -f pre-release-docker-compose.yml up`
 5. Open the following URLs in your browser to check that everything starts up:
    * Administration and REST APIs: [http://<machine_ip>:8080/alfresco](http://localhost:8080/alfresco)
    * Control Center: [http://<machine_ip>:8080/admin](http://localhost:8080/admin)